 Poisonous Reptiles.
 The park contains copperhead snakes and four species of rattlesnakes, although these are seldom seen in daylight.
 Though poisonous, they are protected in the park.
 Do not molest or harm them.
 Very few snakebites occur in the park.
-Most of these involve bites to the hands of people who have reached into places where they couldn't see a snake resting or hiding, and to people walking at night without flashlights.
-Stay on trails after dark and use a flashlight, and avoid bushes and damp areas.
+Most of these involve bites to the hands of people who have reached into places where they couldn't see a snake resting or hiding.
+The general precautions are these: Stay on trails after dark and use a flashlight, and avoid bushes and damp areas.
 There are no poisonous lizards at Big Bend, but if you molest lizards they may bite you.

 Tarantulas and Scorpions.
 Tarantulas, contrary to horror films, will not bite you unless you annoy them.
-And the park species of scorpion is not deadly.
+And the park species of scorpion is not deadly, although if you are stung, get prompt attention.

 No Medical Services.
-There are no doctors or nurses in the park, but many park rangers are trained as Emergency Medical Technicians.
-The closest hospital, in Alpine, is 161 kilometers (100 miles) from Panther Junction.
-A small clinic is located in Study Butte.
+There are no doctors or nurses in the park.
+The closest hospital, in Alpine, is 174 kilometers (108 miles) from park headquarters.
+Terlingua Medics, a nonprofit first-aid station and medical care facility, is located 42 kilometers (26 miles) west of park headquarters, in Study Butte.
+The trained paramedics can provide interim care until further help can be obtained in Alpine.

 Carry your own first-aid supplies (including tweezers).
-Notify the nearest park ranger immediately of accidents or emergencies.
+Please notify the nearest park ranger or park headquarters immediately of accidents or emergencies.